 We, our directors and executive officers and holders of 5% or more of our common stock, prior to this offering have agreed to be subject to a lock-up period of 90 days following the date of closing of the offering pursuant to this prospectus.
-During the applicable lock-up period and subject to certain exceptions, we and such persons may not (i) offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, make any short sale or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock or any securities convertible into, exercisable or exchangeable for or that represent the right to receive our common stock (including without limitation, common stock which may be deemed to be beneficially owned by the undersigned in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a stock option or warrant) whether now owned or hereafter acquired (the "Lock-Up Securities"); (ii) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the Lock-Up Securities, whether any such transaction described in (i) or (ii) above is to be settled by delivery of our common stock or any security convertible into or exercisable or exchangeable for or common stock or any security convertible into or exercisable or exchangeable for our common stock or any security convertible into or exercisable or exchangeable or in part, any of the foregoing.
+During the applicable lock-up period and subject to certain exceptions, we and such persons may not (i) offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, make any short sale or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock or any securities convertible into, exercisable or exchangeable for or that represent the right to receive our common stock (including without limitation, common stock which may be deemed to be beneficially owned by the undersigned in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a stock option or warrant) whether now owned or hereafter acquired (the "Lock-Up Securities"); (ii) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the Lock-Up Securities, whether any such transaction described in (i) or (ii) above is to be settled by delivery of our common stock or any security convertible into or exerciseable or exchangeable for our common stock or any security convertible into or exercisable or exchangeable for our common stock or any security convertible into or exercisable or exchangeable for our common stock or any security convertible into in (ii) publicly disclose the intention to do any of the foregoing.
 Piper Sandler & Co. and KKR Capital Markets LLC may, at any time and without notice, release all or any portion of the shares of our common stock subject to the lock-up agreements entered into in connection with this offering.